EivindArvesen/react-workshop/exercise-4/README.md

 );
 ```

-:book: We can now access ThemeContext in any component using the _useContext_ hook:
+:book: We can now access ThemeContext in any function component using the _useContext_ hook:

 ```js
 import { ThemeContext } from "./themeContext";